aakritisi/receipt-processor/readme.md

                         Or
 just use the keyboard shortcut ctrl + R to run Init.java

-Once the app is up and running to test the application using
+### Once the app is up and running test the application:

 ### Using Postman
 1. Download and install Postman (https://www.postman.com/downloads/)